 The 7 Best Clippers for Fades

-Although it’s a magnetic motor, it generates a powerful 14,000 cutting strokes per minute.
-Also, you can adjust the sizes between 000 to one.
-It works well on coarse, thick hair.
+Its motor, although magnetic, generates a powerful 14,000 cutting strokes per minute.
+You can also adjust the sizes between .000 to one.
+It works really well on coarse, thick hair.

 The housing is durable aluminum with a classic style.
 It’ll last for years, even under heavy use.
 However, on the downside, it is quite heavy.
 Also, the casing is slick, so it can get difficult to hold for long periods.

-Another potential negative is the maintenance required.
-You’ll want to oil the blade before every use.
+There’s some maintenance required, though.
+For example, you’ll want to oil the blade before every use.
 If you skip a few oiling sessions, will the clipper fall apart?
 Of course not, but consistent oiling helps prevent performance issues.

 Overall, this is a commercial-quality magnetic clipper that handles most types of thick or coarse hair.
 It’s easy to use with a classic look, but it’s not the most popular or durable option.